 It will be the 36th time that La Grande Boucle visits the town in the highly picturesque Provence region.
 The first inclusion was in 1906 and the latest in 2013, when Orica-GreenEdge won a TTT and Simon Gerrans took the yellow jersey.

 The 2020 Tour de France serves two promising routes on the first two days of action.
-The 1st stage ia a hilly out-and-back race in Nice, while the 2nd stage features the impressive Col de Turini, a 14.9 kilometres climb with an average gradient of 7.3%.
+The 1st stage is a hilly out-and-back race in Nice, while the 2nd stage features the impressive Col de Turini, a 14.9 kilometres climb with an average gradient of 7.3%.
 The route continues to a finale with the Col d’Èze (7.8 kilometres at 7%) and Col de Quatre Chemins (5.5 kilometer a 5.5%) before a descent to the line in Nice.
-Stage 2 is also out-and-back, while the finish on the Promenade des Anglais on the Mediterranean waterfront.
+Stage 2 is also out-and-back.
+The finish is situated on the renowned Promenade des Anglais on the Mediterranean waterfront.

 Tour de France 2020: profiles, videos, more